tensorspace-team/tensorspace-converter/README.md

 ### <div id="keras">Keras</div>

-A pre-trained model built with Keras, may have two formats: topology and weights in a combined HDF5 file or topology and weights in separated files.
-Use different TensorSpace-Converter commands for these two keras model formats.
+A pre-trained model built by Keras, may have two formats: topology and weights are saved in a single HDF5 file, or topology and weights are saved in separated files.
+Use different TensorSpace-Converter commands for these two saved Keras models.

-For a Keras model, topology and weights are saved in a combined HDF5 file `xxx.h5`.
+For a Keras model, topology and weights are saved in a single HDF5 file, i.e. `xxx.h5`.
 Set `input_model_format` to be `topology_weights_combined`.
-Demo converter script:
+The sample command script should be like:
 ```shell
 $ tensorspacejs_converter \
     --input_model_from="keras" \